SreejithKSGupta/learnix/README.md

 # errors
 - taking dashboard directly will redirect to signin, since user$ not loaded by then
 - check if suscribers/users exist before adding them.
+- header navbar is in chaos in small screens

 # done